-The Klau Center for Civil and Human Rights sponsors summer fellowships for work in public interest organizations that promote civil or human rights, and/or the enforcement of federal rights on behalf of underrepresented minorities.
+The Klau Center for Civil and Human Rights sponsors summer fellowships for Notre Dame law students working in public interest organizations that promote civil or human rights, and/or the enforcement of federal rights on behalf of underrepresented minorities.
+Fellows receive funding to assist with travel and living expenses, and upon return to campus, share their experiences with the wider community.

 A Klau Center Summer Fellowship for work inside the United States will total $2000, which can be combined with $3000 of federal work-study funding upon application to the Law School.
 Klau Center Fellowship amounts for work outside the United States may be greater because federal work-study funding is unavailable for such positions.